munsonbrian/munsonbrian.github.io/README.md

 - Matplot Lib: Presentation and Data Visualization

 **Application**
-- LmFit, a curve fitting package for python, was utilized to fit a 2D gaussian distrubution to an image of a laser impinging on a medical grade glass slide.
-Because laser is known to emit a gaussian wave front, a mutivariate gaussian distrubution was chosen to be a good fit of the data.

-**Results**
+- Enhance image detail and reduce unwanted background 'noise' from the data.

+**Result and Next Stepss**
 ![Comparison of Original Image to Processed Image](images/2d_guass_fit.png 'Comparison of Original Image to Processed Image')

-**Future Considerations**
-- Current iteration of this tool failed to eliminate background adequately.
-Further assesment of performance can be done by conparing the intensity profiles of the image histograms before and after subtraction of the best fit gaussuan distrubution.

-- Further improvements will incliude the use of a FFT to further reduce noise after optimising the fitment of a 2D gaussian distrubution and exploring fititng tools provided by SciKit Learn.
+- Further assesment of performance may include comparison of 'image histograms', utilization of different fitment protocols and the use of 'Fast Fourier Tranfmorm' further reduce unwanted signal.

 ## [Project Three: Fitting sigle variate gaussian distrubution to toy data](https://github.com/munsonbrian/Gaussian_Peak_Fititng)